donkirkby/donimoes/docs/rules.md

 ### Moving a Priest
-1. A Priest may move onto a space if the number matches the number of unoccupied spaces the Priest must move in a straight line to get there (including the destination space itself, but not including the space the Priest's starting space).
-For example, a Priest may move onto a space containing a value 4 coin if there are 3 unoccupied spaces between it and the Priest.
+1. A Priest may move onto a space if the number matches the number of unoccupied spaces the Priest must move in a straight line to get there (including the destination space itself, but not including the Priest's starting space).
+For example, a Priest may move onto a space with the number 4 if there are 3 unoccupied spaces between it and the Priest.
 2. Occupied spaces (containing intervening Priests) are not counted when determining if a Priest may move onto a particular space.
-For example, a Priest may move onto a space containing a value 2 coin if there are 3 occupied spaces and one unoccupied space between it and the Priest.
+For example, a Priest may move onto a space with the number 2 if there are 3 occupied spaces and one unoccupied space between it and the Priest.
 3. A Priest may move freely between the two spaces on a domino.
 This is the only manner in which a Priest may move onto a blank space.
 4. Once a Priest lands on the peak of the mountain, he will refuse to leave it,